-Update: All elevators have been replaced and are back in service.
-Construction began in summer 2018 and has been phased in such a way that the station remained accessible at all times.
+Update: This project is now complete.
+Construction began in summer 2018 and was phased in such a way that the station remained accessible at all times.
 Elevator 813 (lobby to platform) opened for service in the summer of 2019.
 Elevator 815 opened for service in March 2020.
-Elevator 814 opened for service in September 2020.
+Elevator 814 was completed in September 2020.

-3. Ruggles Phase I
+Ruggles Phase I